chevere/docs/components/Translator.md

 ## TranslatorLoader

-TranslatorLoader is in charge of providing a Translator, which uses PHP translations.
+[TranslatorLoader](../reference/Chevere/Components/Translator/TranslatorLoader.md) is in charge of providing a Translator, which provides PHP translations.

-[TranslatorLoaderInterface](../reference/Chevere/Interfaces/Translator/TranslatorLoaderInterface.md) describes the interface for the component in charge of defining a TranslatorLoader.

 ### Creating TranslatorLoader